under-developer/phpmysqlclass/README.md

 $add = $sql->ekle($add_array,"users",true); // It will be added to the "users" table var_dump($add); // Output : (boolen)true or false
 ```
-**Note :Before adding the table of values to columns, the entered values are passed through the suzgec() function**
+**Note: Before adding the table of values to columns, the entered values are passed through the suzgec() function**